xenia-e/capstone/README.md

 #### How are you training your model?
 Statistical Test: TBD
-X: Input Data
+X: Input Data from our DataFrame
-Y: Output Data
+Y: Medals

 #### What is the model's accuracy?
 TBD